The Difference Between A Hurricane, Typhoon, And Cyclone

 3) Storm Surge

-We all heard about this term when hurricanes or related storms are discussed or mentioned during weather forecasts.
-So let's first clarify what exactly a storm surge is.
+We have all heard about this term when hurricanes or related storms are discussed or mentioned during weather forecasts.
+So let’s first clarify what exactly a storm surge is.

 The height of a storm surge is determined by

-• the amount of drop in air pressure
+• the drop in air pressure

 • the strength of the wind speeds